I was almost Home

-What’s in a Name?
+What’s in a name?

 "Why did you change your name?
 And why those names?"
 The words drop over our dinner table full of 떡볶이 (tteokbokki, spicy stir-fried rice cakes) and 김밥 (kimbap, Korean rice rolls), homemade Korean street food.
 We all still just for a moment…waiting.
 I take a breath.
-My name given at birth is no longer the … Continue reading What’s in a Name?
+My name given at birth is no longer the … Continue reading What’s in a name?

 Connections to My Seoul